SEI-SEA-1-25/react-giphy/README.md

 - Define your `Search` component's initial state.
 It should have a `query` value that corresponds to a search term.
 - Define a function that is triggered whenever the user submits the Search form.
 Start by just logging `"searched!"` to make sure it works.
   - Use an event listener to attach this function to your form.
 Try googling `onSubmit`.
 - Define a function that updates your `query` value in state whenever a change is made to the input field.
-You can do this using an `onChange` function on your text box, or by using `ref`.
+You can do this using an `onChange` function on your text box.
 - Update your submit function so that it now logs the `query` value in state.

 ### Step 5: Move search logic to a `SearchContainer` component